zzeniale/Portfolio/README.md

 ##### Problem Statement
 Estimation of traffic conditions is important in allowing commuters to decide on the best time and route of travel.
 This is an especially pertinent problem at the two causeways (Woodlands and Tuas) that bridge the strait between Singapore and Malaysia.
 On an average day, 350,000 travellers cross the Woodlands causeway alone<sup>[1](https://www.straitstimes.com/singapore/a-look-at-woodlands-checkpoint-singapores-first-and-last-line-of-defence)</sup>, making it one of the busiest overland border crossings in the region<sup>[2](https://infographics.channelnewsasia.com/interactive/causewayjam/index.html)</sup>.
 For Singaporeans, crossing into Malaysia can take anywhere from 30 minutes at optimal conditions and several hours during popular crossing times such as Saturday mornings.
 Having an understanding of existing traffic conditions at the checkpoints would allow Singaporean commuters to make better decisions about whether or not to make the journey across at a given time.

+##### Current Progress
+- I first attempted to detect cars in traffic camera images using object detection algorithms ([YOLO](https://pjreddie.com/darknet/yolo/)).
+This proved largely unsuccessful as the images were of very low resolutions, and most cars could not be detected.
+- I then used the background subtraction function available in `OpenCV`, and had reasonable success isolating moving foreground from the background.
+I was then able to use contour detection to isolate individual cars.
+However, this performs poorly when the road is crowded.
+I am currently working on a solution for this.

 ##### Language
 Python